 The versions of Python to run the benchmarks in.
-If not provided, it will to default to the version of Python that the asv command (master) is being run under.
+If not provided, it will to default to the version of Python that the asy command (main) is being run under.

 If provided, it should be a list of strings.
 It may be one of the following: